chaberko-lbbe/clec-poolseq/README.md

 sort -n -k 7 LL30kb.txt  | awk '{all[NR] = $7} END{print all[int(NR*0.10)]}' > q10_30kb
 ```

+You have to download in CNV directory the following file: **compute-quantiles-random-windows.R**.
 To do this over all files:

 ```{bash}